Hector

 by Annie Hendrix

-“Sounds like you are enjoying your new remote position.” the woman on the screen continued to type as she spoke.
+“Sounds like you are enjoying your new remote position.”
+The woman on the screen continued to type as she spoke.

-“Nonsense, no work is busy work!
-MegaCorp can’t function without you.
-Now, I’m hanging up so you can get back to the important work you do with Hector.”
+“MegaCorp can’t function without you, Mr. Avery.
+I’m hanging up so you can get back to the important work you do with Hector.”
+Roxanne smiled and ended the call

 “Your order from MegaChicken is approaching,” said a disembodied voice.